This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Demel Café

-After visiting the Sisi Museum and the Imperial Apartments, it’s time to recharge your batteries by savouring Sachertorte, the renowned Viennese cake.
+Before visiting the Sisi Museum and the Imperial Apartments, it’s time to recharge your batteries by savouring Sachertorte, the renowned Viennese cake.
 But before polishing off this divine cake, a bit of history first.

 Sachertorte is named after Franz Sacher.
 In 1832, when Sacher was a 16-year-old apprentice chef, he stood in for the chef who was ill.
 His mission wasn’t an easy one.
 He had to impress Chancellor Metternich’s guests.